rahul-verma/arjuna/docs/source/guiauto/gom.rst

 Arjuna has three types of `Gui`'s, namely `GuiApp`, `GuiPage` and `GuiSection` and any children thereof.

-Note that `GuiWidget` and `GuiDialog` are aliases for `GuiSection`currently, but this behavior could change in future.
+Note that `GuiDialog` is an alias for `GuiSection`currently, but this behavior could change in future.

 The GuiApp Class
 ^^^^^^^^^^^^^^^^